chrisfosterelli/chrisfosterelli.github.io/_posts/2019-07-10-developers-dont-understand-cors.md

 layout: post
 permalink: developers-dont-understand-cors
 title: Developers don't understand CORS
+summary: >
+  The recent Zoom vulnerability is just one of many examples which show us that many developers do not understand how CORS works
 ---

 One of the best things about working in full stack consulting is that I get to